gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'may_fly', boolean)`

-Sets the value of the player's `mayfly` (The ability of the player to fly) ability to the given boolean value.
+Allows or denies the player the ability to fly.
+If the player is flying and the ability is removed, the player will stop flying.

 ### `modify(e, 'flying', boolean)`

-Sets the value of the player's `flying` (If the player is flying or not) ability to the given boolean value.
+Changes the flight status of the player (if it is flying or not).

 ### `modify(e, 'may_build', boolean)`

-Sets the value of the player's `mayBuild` (The ability of the player to place blocks) ability to the given boolean value.
+Allows or denies the player the ability to place blocks.

 ### `modify(e, 'insta_build', boolean)`

-Sets the value of the player's `instabuild` (The ability of the player to place blocks without reducing their count in the inventory and shoot with a bow without arrows) ability to the given boolean value.
+Allows or denies the player to place blocks without reducing the item count of the used stack and to shoot arrows without having them in the inventory.

 ### `modify(e, 'fly_speed', float)`

-Sets the value of the player's `flySpeed` (The speed at which the player moves while flying) ability to the given float value.
+Modifies the value of the speed at which the player moves while flying.

 ### `modify(e, 'walk_speed', float)`

-Sets the value of the player's `walkSpeed` (The speed at which the player moves while walking) ability to the given float value.
+Modifies the value of the speed at which the player moves while walking.

 ### `modify(e, 'selected_slot', int)`

-Sets player's selected slot to the one expressed by the `int` value.
-The `int` must be a number between 0 (first slot of the hotbar) and 8 (last slot of the hotbar).
+Changes player's selected slot.

 ### `modify(e, 'home', null), modify(e, 'home', block, distance?), modify(e, 'home', x, y, z, distance?)`